AMS 2404, 2405 Specs & Testing

 March 4, 2011

 You are going to have to bite the bullet and buy the specifications.
-Both are produces by SAE and are commercially owned specifications.
+Both are produced by SAE and are commercially owned specifications.

 It will also do you good to read and compare the specifications, you'll learn so much more.